geoadmin/tool-aws/README.md

                         1000 (maximal value for S3)
   -i IMAGEFORMAT, --image-format IMAGEFORMAT
                         The image format
+  -lr LOWRES, --lowest-resolution LOWRES
+                        The lowest resolution in meters -hr HIGHRES, --highest-resolution HIGHRES
-  -f, --force           force the removal, i.e. no prompt for confirmation.
+                        The highest resolution in meters -f, --force           force the removal, i.e. no prompt for confirmation.

 Disclaimer: